Home Accessibility Courses Diary The Mouth Forum Resources Site Map About Us Contact

 basket Sample program - polymorphism in Perl OO

-cafe Test application to show use of exporter
+cafe Test application - use of EXPORTER

 coin.pm Simple base class defining a coin